slcs-jsc/jurassic/docs/manual/atmospheric_data.md

 Surface-related parameters (e.g. surface temperature or emissivity) may also be specified in the atmospheric data file for certain applications.

-When enabled, these parameters are expected in the **first row only**.
+As with the cloud-layer parameters, the standard ASCII writer appends these values on every row, but the ASCII reader consumes them from the first row only.

 If surface effects are not required, the default configuration should be used and these fields omitted.